Holographic Aspects of Dynamical Mean-Field Theory: introduction

-A key point to discuss the connection between DMFT and holography is that many-body Green's functions are effectively factorized into local Green's functions in the limit of infinite spatial dimension.
+A key point in discussing AdS/DMFT is that many-body Green's functions are effectively factorized into local Green's functions in the limit of infinite spatial dimension.
 This factorization also implies that DMFT for the semicircle density of states, or equivalently, the Bethe-lattice-type network, captures intrinsic correlation effects in the strongly correlated electron system.
-The essential feature of the Bethe lattice network is that a loop-free network structure and translational invariance coexist at the level of an infinite-size tree network, and the number of nodes increases exponentially toward the outer edge (see Fig.~\ref{tag_fig1}).
-Interestingly, the Bethe lattice network is also known as a Burhat-Tits tree in the context of $p$-adic AdS/CFT~\cite{Gubser2017,Heydeman2016,Bhattacharyya2017,Bentsen2019}, relevant to the holographic RG for the Ising model~\cite{Oku2023}.
-These features prompt us to set up a holographic RG transformation for the branch Green's function by taking the partial sum from the outer edge to the interior of a correlated electron system on the Bethe lattice network.
-Then, we explain that the bulk fixed point equation of the holographic RG corresponds to the self-consistent relation in DMFT.
-By appropriately smearing out lattice nodes in the network, one can introduce an effective coordinate corresponding to Poincar\'e's upper half~\cite{Oku2023}.
-We then demonstrate that the scaling dimensions for the correlation functions of electrons on the outer edge boundary can be related to the convergence of the holographic RG iteration in DMFT, in consistency with the $p$-adic AdS/CFT description.
-Here, we would like to emphasize that, in contrast to the Bethe lattice Ising model, the holographic formulation for DMFT incorporates quantum effects through the imaginary-time path integral.
+Then, an essential feature of the Bethe-lattice network is that a loop-free network structure and translational invariance coexist at the level of an infinite-size tree network, and the number of nodes increases exponentially toward the outer edge (see Fig.~\ref{tag_fig1}), which allows us to interpret the Bethe-lattice Ising model as a toy model in the side of Euclidean AdS$_2$~\cite{Oku2023}, consistent with a Burhat-Tits tree in the context of $p$-adic AdS/CFT~\cite{Gubser2017,Heydeman2016,Bhattacharyya2017,Bentsen2019}.